electron-userland/electron-builder/docs/publishing-artifacts.md

 If you are using S3 instead of GitHub releases to publish artifacts the above workflow won't work.
 This workflow is modelled on how releases are handled in maven.

 1. Setup your CI to publish on each commit.
 E.g. `"dist": "electron-builder --publish always"` in your package.json.
 2. Set your version in package.json to `1.9.0-snapshot` (or `1.9.0-master` or whatever you want your development channel to be named).
-This will publish a file named `master.yml` and a build named `something-master.exe` (and corresponding for mac) to S3.
+This will publish a file named `snapshot.yml` and a build named `something-snapshot.exe` (and corresponding for mac) to S3.
 3. When you are ready to deploy, simply change you package version to `1.9.0` and push.
 This will then produce a `latest.yml` and `something.exe` on s3.
 Usually you'll git-tag this version as well (just to keep track of it).
 4. Change the version back to a snapshot version right after, i.e. `1.10.0-snapshot`, and commit it.